questaware/microemacs/src/emacs.md

-delete-backward-word     M-^H Delete spaces back to the previous word. delete-window            ^X0 demote-buffer                 Treat the current buffer as if not yet shown describe-bindings             Like apropos describe-functions    (Not.Impl.)
-Describe functions for .rc scripts. detab-region             ^X^D Expand tabs display                  ^XG  Display a variable end-macro                ^X)  End collecting keys to be executed by execute macro.
+delete-backward-word     M-^H Delete spaces back to the previous word. delete-window            ^X0 demote-buffer                 Treat the current buffer as if not yet shown detab-region             ^X^D Expand tabs display                  ^XG  Display a variable end-macro                ^X)  End collecting keys to be executed by execute macro.